jsgounot/BioScripts/LRSC/README.md

 `python lrcs.py --bam bamfile --vcf vcffile`

 It is recommanded to sort your bamfile before this script.
 By default, lrcs will consider it is not, leading to a supplementary merging step.
-If you bamefile is sorted, you can avoid this step by using the `--sortedbam` flag.
+If you bamfile is sorted, you can avoid this step by using the `--sortedbam` flag.